 When the total cost of injuries for all covered employers in Manitoba decreases, the average rate decreases, and this decreases the baseline rate for all employers.
 If the average rate increases, the baseline rate for all employers increases.

-For 2020, Manitoba employers have maintained the WCB average rate at an all-time low of $0.95 for the third year in a row - one of the lowest average rates in Canada.
+For 2022, Manitoba employers have maintained the WCB average rate at an all-time low of $0.95 for the fourth year in a row - one of the lowest average rates in Canada.

 Classification Risk and Rates